cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

 A pipeline stall is produced in case of structural hazards.

-.. note:: It shall be noted that the some of the performance impact of this kind of hazard could be mitigated but this feature is not included in revision 1.0.0.
+.. note:: It shall be noted that the some of the performance impact of this kind of hazard could be mitigated but this feature is not included in version 1.0.0.

 Data hazard
 ^^^^^^^^^^^